jfkw/obs-service-go_modules/README.md

 and the dependency set selected remains repeatable over time.
 These characteristics should be quite favorable for distribution packagers.

-### Q: Does `obs-service-go_modules` cache Go module downloads to save time and server resources?
+### Q: Does `obs-service-go_modules` cache Go module downloads to save time and bandwidth?

+A: Yes.
+For local use with `osc service disabledrun`, `obs-service-go_modules` uses the standard module cache `~/go/pkg/mod`.
+Subsequent runs of `obs-service-go_modules` with a populated cache will finish in less time.

+### Q: Would `obs-service-go_modules` installed on OBS cache Go module downloads to conserve server resources?

+A: Not directly.
+The Go module cache `~/go/pkg/mod` would not persist between OBS build runs.
-A: No. Running a private [Go proxy](https://proxy.golang.org) inside OBS could accomplish this, as well as provide protections against third-party service outages and upstream Go modules being removed by the author.
+Running a private [Go proxy](https://proxy.golang.org) inside OBS could accomplish this, as well as provide protections against third-party service outages and upstream Go modules being removed by the author.